Randaberg Municipality: General information

-The parish of Randaberg was established on 1 July 1922 when it was separated from the large municipality of Hetland.
+The parish of Randaberg was established as a municipality on 1 July 1922 when it was separated from the large Hetland Municipality.
 Initially, there were 1,256 residents of the new municipality.
 The municipal borders have not changed since that time.

 Name

 The municipality (originally the parish) is named after the old Randaberg farm (Randarberg) since the first Randaberg Church was built there.
 The first element is the plural genitive case of rǫnd which means "edge" or "rim".
 The last element is berg which means "mountain", "rock" or "cliff".
 Before the early 1900s, the area was known as Randeberg.

 Coat of arms

 The coat of arms was granted on 26 June 1981.
 The official blazon is "Azure, fourteen plates in orle" (I blått 14 sølv mynter langs randen).
 This means the arms have a blue field (background) and the charge is a set of fourteen circles that outline the shield.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The circles are meant to symbolize silver coins.
 The arms are partly canting since the name of the municipality is derived from a word that means "edge" and the coins are placed around edge of the shield.
 The coins symbolize the ball-shaped stones found in large amounts on the beach in Randaberg.
 The arms were designed by Truls Nygaard who based it off a preliminary design by Magnus Hardeland.
 The municipal flag is rectangular and has the same design as the coat of arms.